iluwatar/java-design-patterns/partial-response/README.md

 ## Applicability
 Use the Partial Response pattern when

-* Client need only subset of data from resource.
+* Client needs only subset of data from resource.
 * To avoid too much data transfer over wire

 ## Credits